Revassess/Revassess4wkJavaPsql/tier2/README.md

     - Value: 30 points

-  - Write a query that returns the user's username and the category's name, questions and answers of flashcards that are owned by the user who is associated with the React study set
+  - Write a query that finds all question 1 flashcards from the flashcard table
     - Value: 40 points